English Literature - Year 12 and 13

 Year 13 Literature

-Students have a lot to cover this term: primarily they have to complete their comparative coursework, handing in their final piece by February half term.
+Students have a lot to cover this term: primarily they have to complete their comparative coursework.

 Meanwhile in class, they will begin studying the Renaissance classic ‘The Duchess of Malfi’ by John Webster.
 As a complement to this text, there will be a theatre trip to London in March to see Webster’s other masterpiece: 'The White Devil'.